 Helen Welch, who plays the part of Rachel, is the singing voice for Jacqueline "Jack" Hourigan who plays the role of Suzie - Hourigan does a perfect lip sync rendition of two songs which were also written by Helen Welch and her late song writing partner Tim Freebairn.
 See more »

-Performed by Helen Welch and Evelyn Wright See more »
+Performed by Jack Hourigan and Helen Welch See more »

 Was this review helpful to you?